-Barrett’s esophagus represents damage to the lining of the esophagus from gastroesophageal reflux disease (GERD), in which stomach acid backs up, causing heartburn.
-The normal tissue changes as a result of constant irritation, with regular cells transforming to resemble those found in the intestines.
-This process of cell transformation, known as "metaplasia," is considered a precancerous condition and occurs in about 10-15 % of people who have long-term GERD.
-Patients have less discomfort once the cells have changed; however, 5 to 10 percent of them will go on to develop esophageal cancer, a particularly deadly disease.
+Barrett’s esophagus stems from damage to the lining of that organ as a result of gastroesophageal reflux disease (GERD), in which stomach acid backs up through the esophagus, causing painful irritation.
+With constant irritation, normal cells transform to resemble those of the intestinal lining.
+“Metaplasia” is the term for this kind of cellular transformation.
+It is characteristic of Barrett’s esophagus and is considered a precancerous condition.
+It occurs in 10 to 15 percent of people who have long-term GERD.
+Patients have less discomfort once the cells have changed; however, five to 10 percent of them will develop esophageal cancer.

-Once esophageal cells change they will not revert back to normal, so treatment should focus on preventing further damage by stopping acid reflux from the stomach.
+Once esophageal cells transform, they will not revert back to normal.
+Treatment focuses on preventing further damage by stopping acid reflux from the stomach.
+A combination of dietary changes, supplements, and other lifestyle measures can help reduce GERD.
+First of all, I suggest switching to my anti-inflammatory diet.

 - Reduce or eliminate alcohol consumption (if you take an occasional drink, make sure there is food in your stomach).